The Geological Canvas: How Continents Shape the Human Stage

 The Columbian Exchange

-The tectonic isolation of the Americas ended definitively in 1492.
-The resulting Columbian Exchange was a biological, cultural, and demographic revolution the most significant event of its kind in the last 10,000 years.
-Old World diseases like smallpox and measles, which had evolved in densely populated, interconnected Afro-Eurasian livestock-keeping societies, ravaged the immunologically naive populations of the Americas, leading to the collapse of entire civilizations.
-Simultaneously, New World crops like maize, potatoes, and tomatoes traveled east, dramatically increasing caloric availability and supporting population booms in Europe, Asia, and Africa.
-This exchange, made possible by the prior tectonic history of the planet, reshaped global diets, economies, and political power.
+The tectonic isolation of the Americas ended definitively with the arrival of Europeans in 1492, initiating the Columbian Exchange—a biological, cultural, and demographic revolution unmatched in the last 10,000 years.
+Old World diseases like smallpox, measles, and influenza, which had evolved in densely populated, interconnected Afro-Eurasian livestock-keeping societies, devastated the immunologically naive populations of the Americas, leading to the collapse of entire civilizations.